PPI Calculator (Pixels Per Inch)

 - The total count of pixels is found as the product of w and h:

 w * h = 480 * 640 = 307,200 = 0.307 Mpx

 - Calculate the dot pitch as the reciprocal of PPI:

 dot pitch = 1/160 in = 0.00625 in = 0.1588 mm

 PPI vs DPI: the differences

-We have already seen the PPI defintion as well as the DPI definition, so it's time to compare both values.
+We have already seen the PPI definition as well as the DPI definition, so it's time to compare both values.
 DPI stands for dot per inch, while PPI is the same but with pixels instead of dots.
-There is no differences when talking about screens since the pixel is considered as the "dot" of a screen.
+There is no difference when talking about screens, since the pixel is considered as the "dot" of a screen.
 Things are a bit more complicated when we compare PPI vs DPI outside of screens, or when we consider the comparison at a deeper level.